-On December 15, 2020, the Company entered into a Credit Agreement (the Credit Agreement) with a syndicate of financial institutions.
-The Credit Agreement provides for a \$75.0 million three-year revolving credit facility and is guaranteed by certain of the Company's wholly owned subsidiaries (Employers Group, Inc. and Cerity Group, Inc.).
-Borrowings under the Credit Agreement may be used for working capital and general corporate purposes of the Company and its subsidiaries.
-Pursuant to the Credit Agreement, the Company also has an option to request an increase of the credit available under the facility up to a maximum facility amount of \$125.0 million, subject to the consent of lenders and the satisfaction of certain conditions.
+On December 15, 2020, EHI entered into a Credit Agreement (the Credit Agreement) with a syndicate of financial institutions.
+The Credit Agreement provided for a \$75.0 million three-year revolving credit facility and was guaranteed by EHI's wholly owned subsidiaries, Employers Group, Inc. and Cerity Group, Inc. Borrowings under the Credit Agreement could be used for working capital and general corporate purposes of EHI and its subsidiaries.
+Pursuant to the Credit Agreement, EHI also had an option to request an increase of the credit available under the facility up to a maximum facility amount of \$125.0 million, subject to the consent of lenders and the satisfaction of certain conditions.